 Stay away from con-clients

 My best advice is making sure you get paid for your work before doing it.
 This can simply be done by either asking for a deposit or half of the payment.
-Some clients may also ask for your identification details for preference, but this is a red warning sign to be aware of.
-Unless it is a big company that has the authority, never give out your passport or bank details for the verification process.
+Some clients may also ask for your identification details for preference, but this is a red warning sign you should be aware of.
+Unless it is a big company that has the authority to ask for this, never give out your passport or bank details for the verification process.

-I hope you found my article helpful and insightful and wish you best of luck 🙂
+I hope you found my article helpful and insightful and wish you best of luck in your freelancer career!

 Sign up for Upwork now for free here